krishank-kureti/Bind/docs/Documentation.md

 ## 1. Overview

-**CloudVault (branded in the UI as BIND)** is a unified multi-account Google Drive management platform.
+**BIND** is a unified multi-account Google Drive management platform.
 Users authenticate with Google OAuth, connect one or more Drive accounts, and operate on a single indexed view of their files across accounts.

 The system:

 - Indexes Drive metadata into PostgreSQL (file index is a **rebuildable cache**, not source of truth)
 - Encrypts OAuth tokens at rest (AES-256-GCM)
 - Stores sessions in Redis
+- Runs **periodic full re-index** for active users only (see [Periodic sync](#periodic-sync))
 - Surfaces storage quotas, full-text search, duplicate detection, smart upload routing, and cross-account file moves
+- Serves static **About / Privacy / Terms** pages for OAuth and legal
 - Presents a distinctive Neo-Brutalist / Swiss Modernist frontend (zero radius, heavy borders, offset shadows)

 ### Ports